dgraph-io/badger/README.md

 To open your database, use the `badger.Open()` function, with the appropriate options.
-The `Dir` and `ValueDir` options are mandatory and must be specified by the client.
+The `Dir` and `ValueDir` options are mandatory and must be specified by the client and exist.
 They can be set to the same value to simplify things.

 ```go
 package main